pydantic/logfire/docs/why-logfire/index.md

     ---

-    Include your Python objects in Logfire calls (lists, dict, dataclasses, Pydantic models, dataframes, and more), and it'll end up as structured data in our platform ready to be queried.
+    Include your Python objects in Logfire calls (lists, dict, dataclasses, Pydantic models, DataFrames, and more), and it'll end up as structured data in our platform ready to be queried.

     [:octicons-arrow-right-24: Read more](sql.md)